Denoising the Deep Sky: Physics-Based CCD Noise Formation for Astronomical Imaging: Experiment

 \subsubsection{Metric}

-We report PSNR and SSIM to measure photometric fidelity.
-Moreover, we compute NMAD and STD on source-masked background pixels, which are expected to be near constant, to quantify residual noise levels.
-We clip both prediction and GT at 5000, corresponding to 99.99\% of training-set pixels, to suppress extreme outliers that could bias photometric evaluation.
+For synthetic data generated with our noise formation model, we report PSNR to evaluate photometric fidelity.
+For real observations, we report FLUX-SNR (dB) to assess scientific accuracy.
+We also compute NMAD and STD on source-masked background pixels, which are expected to be near constant, to quantify residual noise levels.
+We clip both prediction and GT at 5000, corresponding to 99.99\% of pixels, to suppress extreme outliers that could bias photometric evaluation.
+Best results are shaded as first, second, and third.